feature-image

 Imago

 The boxing vs. MMA debate rarely remains technical for long.
 It begins with skill comparisons and ends with ego.
 This time, it spiraled following Shakur Stevenson‘s comments about MMA fighters and whether they truly belong in a boxing ring.
-Joaquin Buckley didn’t like the tone, and he did not keep it to himself.
+Joaquin Buckley didn’t like the tone, and he made his opinion known.

 What followed was more than just another social media spat.
-It became personal when Terence Crawford jumped in, laughed off Buckley’s stance, and questioned why the UFC contender was even talking.
+It became personal when he also called out Terence Crawford.
+In a series of tweets, the retired champ laughed off Buckley’s stance and questioned why the UFC contender was even talking.
 ‘New Mansa’ heard everything.
 Instead of doubling down on street-fighting rhetoric, he took a far more direct approach.

 ADVERTISEMENT